 To find out which weighted blanket is truly the best to gift, we consulted with sleep experts and tested out a few on our own.
 To rank their giftability, we considered how each functioned but also how nice they look, and what sort of impression they’d make right out of the box.
 Ultimately, we named two winners as the most giftable weighted blankets.
 But in case your giftee is looking for something slightly different, we also included several runners-up on this list, which we’ve grouped by like characteristics.
 If you’re looking for even more options after reading this list, check out some of the best-reviewed weighted blankets on Amazon and the ones experts recommend for kids.

 Best overall weighted blankets to gift

 I had a chance to try out their Tencel blanket, and I’m happy to report it more than lived up to all the hype.
 As someone who sleeps hot, I liked that the open weave and smooth material kept me much cooler than any other weighted blanket, while still making me feel enveloped in its calming, soft pressure.
-Plus, the bright white blanket (it also comes in a handful of other pleasing shades) looked crisp and elegant on my bed.
-Bearaby also makes a breathable weighted comforter that’s filled with eucalyptus fibers and fine glass sand.
-The king-size comforter unzips down the middle, making it easy for one bed partner to toss off their portion if they get too warm.
+It’s been on my bed for over a year now, and I still enjoy falling asleep under its gentle, comforting weight.
+Plus, the bright white blanket (it also comes in a handful of other pleasing shades) looks crisp and elegant on my bed.